 Mars starts producing all that Halloween candy in the spring before the holiday and keeps its factories running "throughout the entire summer" so everything is ready to be shipped out by late September.
 Halloween season, Mehren added, is basically like the Super Bowl for Mars.

-According to the candy company, more than 75 percent of American households pass out candy to trick-or-treaters and in 2017, more than 178 million Americans participated in Halloween in some way with candy, costumes or decor.
+According to the candy company, more than 75% of American households pass out candy to trick-or-treaters and in 2017, more than 178 million Americans participated in Halloween in some way with candy, costumes or decor.

-For Mehren, that childhood favorite was Snickers.
+And, of course, everyone has a favorite Halloween candy.
+For Mehren, that was Snickers.
 "I remember I would have a paper route and after my paper route was over I stopped at the store and I would always treat myself."
 Another representative for Mars confirmed that millions Snickers are sold annually around the world and people who just want to be satisfied spend over $1 billion on the classic candy bar.

 One of the reasons that the classics have remained a favorite is because they have retained the same look and taste for years.
 "Largely, the same basic Snickers bar or pack of M&M's that the people were eating before are the same basic recipe we have now," said Mehren.
 "Now, sometimes we will find ways to improve upon things, but it's really more minimal."